akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Is this all you have?
 Shadow.
 My father won lands with a sword.
 You couldn't even win a goose girl."

 Godfrey did not answer.
 He let Sir Guy drive him back, toward the pillar.
 Then, at the last moment, he sidestepped.
-Sir Guy's sword bit into the wood – not deep, but enough to slow his recovery.
+Sir Guy’s sword bit into the wood – not deep, but enough to slow his recovery.
 He yanked once, twice.

 In that moment of surprise, Godfrey moved.

-He kicked the knight's knee.
+He kicked the knight’s knee.
 Sir Guy stumbled.
-Godfrey brought the pommel of his sword down hard on Sir Guy's wrist – a wet crunch that made his stomach turn.
+Godfrey brought the pommel of his sword down hard on Sir Guy’s wrist – a wet crunch that made his stomach turn.

 Sir Guy screamed like a small child.
 His sword clattered to the floor.